What happens when credits run out?

 2. Running out of credits

 If your account is not set to auto-renew, Postmark will send you a series of email alerts when your account has 15% credits remaining from your last purchase.
 Depending on your volume, this should allow enough time to add credits to your account.
-Once the account reaches zero credits, any messages will be rejected from the API.
-It’s very important to keep an eye on credit usage to avoid lost messages.
+Once the account reaches zero credits, any messages sent to Postmark will be kept in queue until a purchase is make.
+It’s very important to keep an eye on credit usage to avoid any disruptoin in sending.

-In your account settings, you can also add emergency contacts to be alerted in case you are away.
+In your account settings, you can also add Billing contacts to be alerted in case you are away.

 We highly recommend using the auto-renew option to avoid interruption.